xiaonansli/RepData_PeerAssessment1/PA1_template.md

 ##      155
 ## 68.31148
 ```
-And the maximum step happened on the interval of 1:55:00~2:00:00.
+And the maximum step happened on the 1:55:00~2:00:00 this 5-minute interval.

 ##Imputint missing values##
 ### 1.Calculate and report the total number of missing values in the dataset.###